Thermal Properties of Plastics | The Ultimate Guide

 Crystalline Polymers

 Crystalline materials don’t have a specific glass transition temperature.
 Instead, they have a melting point.
-Their melting point is a temperature where is ordered molecular structure becomes disordered liquid.
-Crystalline materials have a highly ordered and defined molecular structure.
+Their melting point is a temperature where an ordered molecular structure becomes disordered liquid.

-It includes materials like PEEK, PPS, PFA, etc. These polymers have regular chain structures and are more likely to form crystalline regions.
 More crystallinity means more strength and less flexibility for the materials.
 High crystallinity also means that less light will pass through these materials.

 Crystallinity will provide benefits like chemical resistance, strength, stability, and stiffness.